Wazza1999/Project-1/README.md

 # My Favourite Recipes

-My Favourite Recipes is a website I've created as a place for people who are looking for recipes of delicious foods to come and explore.
+Warren's Recipes is a website I've created as a place for people who are looking for recipes of delicious foods to come and explore.

-I've only added a few of my favourite recipes so far but I want it to be a place where I as both a chef and a website designer can record my progress and development.
+I've only added a few of my favourite recipes so far but I want it to be a place where I as both a chef and a website designer can record my progress and development and perhaps help people and myself develop their culinary skills and techniques.

 ![Responsice Mockup](https://github.com/Wazza1999/Project-1/blob/main/media/mockup.png)